christi3k/revealjs-poc/index.md

 All of the presentations below can be run directly from your browser.
 Click on the link of the presentation you would like to view/run.
 Press "S" to see speaker notes, including timer.

 - [Consul Service Mesh](Consul-Service-Mesh.html) -- An introductory talk on Consul (***in progress!***)
+- [Presentation Template](template.html) -- Use this as a template for new presentations.